The name of the League is the East Hudson Youth Soccer League, Inc. Herein, it shall be referred to as the E.H.Y.S.L. or the "League".

 E. Poaching: Any coach, who by his/her actions, or any club which, through its responsible officers or representatives, attempts to recruit or induce a registered player of any team of this League to leave his/her team, without prior consent of the players present club, shall be deemed to have committed an offense of poaching and shall be dealt with by the Board of Directors of the League.
 This shall also apply to the borrowing of players for tournament play without the appropriate permission of the present club.

-F. Guest Players: Coaches using guest players must secure the written approval of the coach of the team with whom that player is registered prior to that player's participation.
+F. Guest Players: Guest Players are not allowed for EHYSL Travel game.
+Coaches using guest players must secure the written approval of the coach of the team with whom that player is registered prior to that player's participation.
 This written approval must be attached to any Permission to Travel request for out of state play prior to submission for approval.
 It must also be presented at all sanctioned events within the state association.

 G. Solicitation of Players: Players are free to move to any organization at the start of the year, however, no club may solicit a player registered to another team/club or induce them to participate in a tryout either directly or indirectly through intermediaries.
 This includes invitations to "camps", "tournament teams", "training programs", etc. Such conduct will be considered "poaching" and may be punishable by the action of the Board of Directors or appropriate disciplinary committee.